vlad-jsdev/workExcelVba/README.md

-VBA Excel project with Data Base, Certificate forms, Calculating uncertainty
+# VBA Excel project with Data Base, Certificate forms, Calculating uncertainty
 =============================

 Welcome to the VBA Excel project

+## Usage

 This project helps to automate a lot of tasks such as:
 	- Data Base of all devices